dagrate/tensorlibrary/README.md

 As of today, the following decompositions and resolutions are available:
 - DEDICOM, ALS and nn-ALS resolution
-- PARATUCK2, ALS and nn-ALS
+- PARATUCK2, ALS and nn-ALS resolution

 ## Dependencies
 The library uses the following modules: